srikanthsastry/srikanthsastry.github.io/_posts/2022-06-06-the-big-why-about-unit-tests.md

   - professional
 layout: post
 permalink: /the-big-why-about-unit-tests/
+excerpt: >
+  The ultimate "why" for unit tests is maintainability.
+All the arguments for having robust, good quality unit tests comes down to the following.
+Unit tests help keep your production code maintainable.
+Looking at maintainability as the primary motivation for unit tests allows us to look at some aspects of unit tests differently.
 ...
 ![Why unit test?](/images/question_mark_person_leaning.png)
 When you ask "why do we write need unit tests?", you will get several answers including